The Best Keto Pizza Chaffle Recipe

 So What Makes This a Pizza Chaffle?

 Then comes the fun part – loading on those pizza toppings.
 The mozzarella cheese bakes up ooey and gooey, while mini pepperoni slices add a salty crunch.
-The blend of textures and flavors brings back happy memories of pizza night!
-But without all the carbs.
+The blend of textures and flavors brings back happy memories of pizza night – but without all the carbs.

 Ingredients to Make Pizza Chaffle